Useful Information and Resources for Existing Tenants

 A: Yes, in most cases.
 If the listing does not mention no pets, then most likely pets will be acceptable.
 The property owners make the final decision on pets.

-There will be a $99 per pet application fee.
+There will be a $125 per pet application fee and a monhtly pet rent of $25.
 We do not accept any vicious breeds of dogs…Ever.
 For insurance reasons.

 No American Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, Staffordshire Terriers, and any dog determined to be a Pitt Bull type, Dobermans, Chows, or Rottweilers are not permitted to be on the premises at any time, including but not limited to visitation by family or friends or guests.